 Our teaching and our students

-The School of Biomedical Science and Pharmacy has primary responsibility for the Bachelor of Biomedical Science (including Biomedical Science Honours), as of 2013 the new Bachelor of Pharmacy (Honours) and the Master of Pharmacy.
-The Bachelor of Biomedical Science has an intake of approximately 100 students per year and is rated by students as one of the University's most sought after degrees.
-The Master of Pharmacy, which began in 2004, has an intake of approximately 85 students per year and was the first graduate-entry training program for pharmacists to be offered in Australia.
+The School of Biomedical Science and Pharmacy has primary responsibility for the Bachelor of Biomedical Science (including Biomedical Science Honours 2019), as of 2013 the new Bachelor of Pharmacy (Honours) The Bachelor of Biomedical Science has an intake of approximately 100 students per year and is rated by students as one of the University's most sought after degrees.

 In August 2012 The Dunkley Medal was established and is awarded for 'Excellence in Biomedical Research' by a student graduating with a Bachelor of Biomedical Science (Honours) at the University of Newcastle.
 It is a distinguished award, not necessarily presented every year, but rather on occasions of outstanding criteria-based achievement.